bahh723/bahh723.github.io/index.md

 layout: page
 ---

-I am a Research Fellow in the [Data-Driven Decision Processes](https://simons.berkeley.edu/programs/datadriven2022) program at the **Simons Institute for the Theory of Computing, UC Berkeley**.
+I am a postdoctoral associate at MIT working with [Prof. Sasha Rakhlin](http://www.mit.edu/~rakhlin/).
 I recently obtained my Ph.D. in Computer Science from the **University of Southern California**, where I was fortunate to be advised by [Prof. Haipeng Luo](https://haipeng-luo.net/){:target="_blank"}.
 I received my M.S. degree in Communication Engineering and my B.S. degree in Electrical Engineering both from **National Taiwan University**.

 My research focuses on fundamental problems in online learning, reinforcement learning, and multi-agent learning.